Maxlego08/Minecraft-Inventory-Builder/README.md

 * [ ] Auto Completions of placeholders (PAPI)
 * [ ] Mistletoe presets for the glass
 * [ ] Added a way to have a tutorial on how to use the builder
+* [x] Be able to move in the inventory with the directional keys
+* [ ] Ability to navigate between multiple pages

 # How do I contribute?